 The images were nearly black when I reviewed the captures on my camera, so I couldn’t tell if I’d captured anything at all.
 I raced down the mountain to the Springs to meet my doom.
 However, luck, expertise and fate were on my side and I could not be happier with the results!

-Thank you Sagarika & Andy for giving me this honor and this challenge.
+Thank you Sagarika & Adam for giving me this honor and this challenge.
 It was so worth it.